pivotal/LicenseFinder/README.md

 machine.
 Adding it to the `ignored_dependencies` would prevent it (and its oscillating versions) from appearing in reports.

-### Blacklisting Licenses
+### Restricting Licenses

 Some projects will have a list of licenses that cannot be used.
-You can add these licenses to the blacklist `license_finder blacklist add`.
-Any dependency that has exclusively blacklisted licenses will always appear in the action items, even if someone attempts to manually approve or permit it.
-However, if a dependency has even one license outside of the blacklist, it can still be manually approved or permitted.
+You can restrict these licenses with `license_finder restricted_licenses add`.
+Any dependency that has exclusively restricted licenses will always appear in the action items, even if someone attempts to manually approve or permit it.
+However, if a dependency has even one license that is not restricted, it can still be manually approved or permitted.